andrewha/load_saturation_detection/README.md

 ### Load Saturation Detection

-This repository accompanies the article "A Framework for Detecting The Onset of Load Saturation in Capacity-Constrained Systems" submitted to Complexity (Wiley), manuscript ID: 3883292
+This repository accompanies the article "A Framework for Detecting The Onset of Load Saturation in Capacity-Constrained Systems" submitted to Journal of Time Series Analysis (Wiley), manuscript ID: 3883292

 The repository contains:
 - [implementation](./pyloadsat) of the proposed Variance Response–Based Saturation Detection (VRSD) framework in Python